dhammafarer/ansible-role-neovim_ansible/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Usage: clone the repo into the ./roles folder.
+Include the role in a playbook.
+Run on localhost.

-    - hosts: servers
+    - hosts: localhost
       roles:
-         - palekiwi.neovim_ansible
+         - neovim_ansible

 License
 -------